Last updated on April 1st, 2021 at 03:05 pm

 To harness this energy, a similar dam-like structure called a tidal barrage is built in a variety of locations which include estuaries, bays and rivers.

-Some examples include La Rance in France; the oldest tidal barrage in the world and the Bay of Fundy in Canada.
+Some examples include La Rance in France and Sihwa Lake tidal power station in South Korea; the oldest and largest tidal barrage in the world respectively.

 Via Floating Buoys

 Wave power arises from the movement of wind over water and its energy can be harnessed by floating buoys like those manufactured by the US-based Ocean Power Technologies Inc.

 The type of buoys manufactured by them is called the “Power Buoy©“.
 This range of buoys consists of a moving part that moves in line with the wave motion generating a linear motion.